RasaHQ/rasa/examples/formbot/README.md

-# Formbot - an example which demonstrates the implementation of FormAction
+# Formbot

-Formbot example is designed to help you understand how the FormAction works and how to implement it in practice.
+`formbot` example is designed to help you understand how the `FormAction` works and how to implement it in practice.
 Using the code and data files in this directory you can build a simple restaurant search assistant capable of recommending restaurants based on user preferences.